botworld-wiki/beatburger.github.io/pages/fighting.md

 Time to get your Bots to battle!
 Advice, tactical tips, combat mechanics, everything you need to know to get ahead of every fight.

+- For advice on how to plan ahead of battle and what bots to take with you, read our [Bots Strategies Guide]

 </div>